bylexus/php-injector/README.md

 * helps you to make parameter validation / conversion.
 Especially useful when used in frontend-faced Controllers.
 * Check input variable for matching conditions (e.g. string length, number in a certain range, date > now etc...)
+* Can be used to inject parameters by name as well as by Class type

 Installation
 ------------